Azbesciak/DecisionDeck/README.md

 ### How to use
 Requirements:
-- Java 8 (JVM projects works also with 8+ due to connected XML dependencies in `build.gradle`; however, due to XMCDA lack of those jars on R visible Java classpath, this only works with JDK 8)
+- Java 8
+> JVM projects works also with 8+ due to included in `build.gradle` XML dependencies; however, due to not attached xml jars with XMCDA, those are not visible on R Java classpath - this only works with JDK 8 when standalone usage is required.
+Propably installing those jars (for example [`javax.xml.bind`](https://mvnrepository.com/artifact/javax.xml.bind/jaxb-api/2.4.0-b180830.0359)) indivitually will solve the problem; not tested though.
 - R - at least 3.5 (required only when using R modules)
 - optionally Gradle 4.10+; however, it is recommended to use embedded wrapper.